-- The Head of School must approve all trips, local or otherwise. - All trips require a minimum of one adult (including families) to every 12 students.
-Adults can be faculty/staff and families.
+- The Head of Schoolapproves all trips, local or otherwise. - All trips require a minimum of one adult (including families) to every 12 students.
+Adults can be faculty/staff and family members above 18 years of age.
 In the case of children with special needs, the adult to child ratio follows the same specifications as mandated on the IEP. - Field trip announcements should go home to the families at least three weeks before the intended trip.
-The notice should: - a) Describe the trip/visit (purpose, curriculum connection, and place). - b) Provide meeting place (school, etc.), time of departure, time of return, and mode of transportation. - c) State who is the person in charge (Faculty). - d) Request parent volunteers. - Arrangements are to be made with the main office to provide meals (bag lunches etc.) at least one week prior to the trip.
+The notice should:

+a) Describe the trip/visit (purpose, curriculum connection, and place).

+b) Provide meeting place (school, etc.), time of departure, time of return, and mode of transportation.

+c) State who is the person in charge (Faculty).

+d) Request parent volunteers.

+• Arrangements are to be made with the main office to provide meals (bag lunches etc.) at least one week prior to the trip.